Age Range: All Ages

 An electric guitar is similar to an acoustic guitar in many ways- it has the same basic shape, six strings, and you find the notes in the same places.
 An electric guitar has something called "pick ups" that convert the vibrations of the strings to electrical signals.

-Listen to the sound of the electric guitar in this solo, played by Prince.
+Listen to the sound of the electric guitar in this solo, played by Prince (starting at the 3:29 mark).

 The smallest member of the string family, the violin has four strings.
 Can you name other parts of the violin?
 Can you explain how a sound is produced on a violin?
 The picture to the right shows the violin from the front and side views.